History of Mount Saint Joseph

 2012: George Andrews, Jr. succeeds Brother James Kelly, CFX as President of the Mount.
 He was previously Principal at York Catholic High School in York, Pennsylvania.

-2013: Renovated 30,000 square foot Memorial Gymnasium and The Smith Center at 60,000 square feet open in October.
+2013: Renovated 30,000 square foot Memorial Gymnasium and The Smith Center at 60,000 square feet opened in October.
 Changes made to Memorial include new roof, windows, heating unit, two classrooms, locker rooms, coaches’ offices, equipment room, and storage area.
 The Smith Center includes a performance gymnasium, locker rooms, weight training room, three-ring wrestling room, sports medicine facility, indoor batting cages/swing room, and alumni event room.

 The Xaverian Brothers